 You can add or delete any sections you like.
 And you don't have to hit save every time you add in information, making it easy to toggle quickly between the different sections as you fill out your information.
 At the end, you have a strong, basic resume ready to go.

 The app allows users to pay on an honor system: The app connects to iCloud, and you can export your resume as a PDF to anywhere, and if you are happy with the service, it suggests a standard purchase price of $5.99, or a bonus price of $14.99.
 It also includes a job search feature.
 The site does not collect personally identifiable information without user consent, which seems to make it one of the more secure options available.

 Resume Star 2 has a 4.7 out of five rating, and more than 1,250 ratings in the App Store (it should be noted that the first version, which is the same except for the iCloud connection, had a 4.9 star rating and more than 9,000 reviews).

 CV Engineer is an easy-to-use app that creates a professional-looking resume.
-With eight templates to choose from, you can tap to enter information into all of the usual sections -- career, education, skills, etc. Where this app stands out is that when you tap on each section, you can swipe left to get advice on what type of information to add, as well as examples of how the section should look.
+With eight templates to choose from, you can tap to enter information into all of the usual sections -- career, education, skills, etc. Where this app stands out is that when you tap on each section, you can swipe left to get advice on what type of information to add, as well as resume examples to show you how the section should look.
 You can add custom sections, or delete sections as well.